 Social Customs And Traditions

 Most of Cambodia's population live in rural areas as farmers.
 In the countryside, houses are made up of palm leaves and bamboo and are usually built on stilts to protect them from floods that occur annually.
-A rural village is made up of a group of houses that center around a Buddhist monastery (wat).
-City life for the poor, is like life in the country, except that tremendous crime and unsanitary conditions must also be taken into effect.
-Social standing is reflected by material possessions, which is apparent in wealthy and middle-class Cambodian lifestyles.
+A rural village is made up of a group of houses that center around a Buddhist Monastery.
+Social standing is reflected by material possessions, which is apparent in wealthy and middle-class Cambodian tradition, custom and lifestyles.
 In the rural areas, clothing is simple and material possessions are hard to come by.
-Women tend to wear cotton shirts with ankle length skirts (saving their sampots for religious festivals).
+Women tend to wear cotton shirts with ankle length skirts.

 and Customs of Laos